-Wired Connection
+Wired connection

 You can connect your computer to the router using an Ethernet cable and join the router's local area network (LAN).
+The computer must have an Ethernet port.

 To connect your computer to the router with an Ethernet cable: